Leave a Message

 About Sallie Simmons

 Sallie Simmons is a full-time Broker Associate with CØMPASS Denver, serving the Denver metro since 2014.
-With 75+ five-star reviews and a background in psychology, Sallie combines southern charm with straight talk to guide clients through complex real estate decisions.
+With 75+ five-star reviews and a background in psychology, Sallie combines straight talk, strategy-first guidance, and strong follow-through to help clients make clear decisions in complex situations.

 Ready to Plan Your Denver Move?

-If you're relocating to the Denver metro and want a custom area shortlist based on your work location, commute preferences, and lifestyle priorities, let's connect.
-Share your must-haves, deal-breakers, and timeline, and I'll build a realistic plan to get you moved without unnecessary drama.
+If you're relocating to the Denver metro and want a custom area shortlist based on your work location, commute preferences, budget, and lifestyle goals, the best next step is to get a more personalized relocation roadmap.

 Sallie Simmons, Broker Associate | CØMPASS Denver